Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ## Terminologies
 1. patch - It is a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
+2. commit - A single unit of code changs is called a commit.
+A PR (Pull Request) consist of one or more commits.
+3. PR - PR stands for Pull Request.
+It's synonm for a patch in Open Source terminilogoy.

 ## Contribute
 You have something to share?